arp242/rogue-clone/README.md

 - `!` prints game seed, and you can set the game seed on startup with -S.

-  In the original `!` would drop back to shell; this is removes as it doesn't work on Windows or WASM and it's pretty useless in modern context anyway where you can just open a new xterm or use tmux or whatever.
+  In the original `!` would drop back to shell; this is removed as it doesn't work on Windows or WASM and it's pretty useless in modern context anyway where you can just open a new xterm or use tmux or whatever.